Laiacs/CV/README.md

 # I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, supported by proven experience in team and project management.
 ## Summary
-With over 7 years of experience leading teams in the creative industry and a solid transition into data analysis, I bring a unique blend of skills in strategic management, data visualization, and data-driven decision-making.
-My background in Data Analytics and previous experience in design and management enable me to approach projects holistically, ensuring actionable insights and impactful visual solutions.
+Throughout my career, I’ve always sought to uncover the ‘why’ behind challenges.
+With over 7 years of experience leading teams in the creative industry, I was responsible for managing budgets, overseeing projects, and navigating the pressures of meeting expectations.
+Over time, I began to question why, despite our department’s evident success in generating revenue, the numbers didn’t seem to align with the company’s overall profitability.
+This realization sparked my interest in data-driven problem-solving.

+I embarked on a journey to bridge that gap, transitioning into data analytics to understand the trends, patterns, and insights that often remain hidden without proper analysis.
+Now, with a solid foundation in data visualization, strategic management, and analytics, I approach projects holistically, combining my background in design and management to deliver actionable insights and impactful solutions.
+Every step of my career has reinforced my belief in the transformative power of data, ultimately leading me to pursue a Master’s in Data Analytics and focus on unlocking value for businesses through informed decision-making.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn.